Flight-Free-UK/flight_free_uk_website/source/posts/what-about-tourism.html.markdown

 It’s hard to know how to deal with these issues.
 “Good” tourism would be more respectful of the land and cultures being visited, more aware that a tourist is essentially a guest in someone else's living environment, and above all much lower intensity.

-~ by Ricky Lake from *Dejemos los pies sobre la tierra*
+~ written by Ricky Lake from *Dejemos los pies sobre la tierra*